 Distribution and habitat:—Cypella pantanera occurs in bogs of Entre Ríos and Corrientes Provinces, northeastern Argentina.
 The individuals grow exclusively in boggy soils, in the Argentinean eco-regions of “Pampa”, “Campos y Malezales”, “Esteros del Iberá” and most likely also in the eco-region of “Espinal” (for the eco-regions in Argentina see Burkart et al. 1999, Brown & Pacheco 2006).
 Despite are only three known populations of this species occur, it can be rather frequent because their typical habitat are very abundant in northeastern Argentina.
 The few collections represented in herbaria are likely due difficulty of collecting in boggy area and the visualization of vegetative part of the specimen that is easily hidden behind the grasses, Furthermore, the bulbs are usually underground about 20 cm, being difficult obtain.

 Conservation status: — Cypella pantanera ranges more than 50,000 km2, and the area of occupancy known is smaller than 1,000 Km2.
-Only three populations were registered, and are severely fragmented, but collections in the area of occurrence of this species are necessary to update information about C. pantanera.
-This species require specialized habitat, growing in bogs.
-These environments have been extensively used by man, suggesting a possible putting of C. pantanera at some threat status.
+Only three populations have been registered, which are moreover severely fragmented.
+Besides this, further collections in the area of occurrence of this species are necessary to increase and update information about C. pantanera.
+This species require specialized habitat, since it was found growing only in swamp areas.
+These environments have been extensively used by man, suggesting the risk of C. pantanera undergoing endangered status.
 However, with the actual data available this species is previously ranked according with IUCN Red List (IUCN 2012) as Insufficient Data available.

-Comments:—Cypella pantanera is easy segregated from other species of the section Nais, mainly by the perigone with scarcely deep central concavity, and inner tepals with plicate blade.
+Comments:—Cypella pantanera is easily segregated from other species of the section Nais, mainly by the perigone with scarcely deep central concavity, and inner tepals with plicate blade.
 Despite these peculiarities, this species morphologically resembles C. crenata and C. laxa, these species have like habitat grow up on bogs, display similar habit and long pedunculate spathes.
 However, C. pantanera can be distinguished from C. crenata by its flowers with yellow or whitish-cream tepals, the inner tepals with plicate blades, the stamens with shorter filaments and bigger anthers, and style branches connected at the proximal half.
 The new species differs from C. laxa in the following aspects: flowers with central concavity few deep and pallid translucent, blade of inner tepals plicate with a deep central depression, marked by a darker area covered by ochraceous glandular trichomes, and erect or slightly porrect style branches, with the stigmatic portion prolonged up to half of adaxial crests.
 The shape of perigone resembles the perigone of C. curuzupensis, however this species displays a lower habit and much smaller flowers.
 Additional features to distinguish C. pantanera from related species are listed in the Table 2.

 It was verified that individuals with whitish-cream flowers display spathes with shorter inner valves, and consequently the pedicels stay visible in the distal third.
 These specimens grow sympatric with the typical individuals, however no intermediary forms were observed.
 Other morphological differences were not detected with further studies being necessary to check if these two variations found are enough to recognize these specimens at distinct taxonomic levels.